SnowRunescape/eloquent-softdeletes/README.md

 ## Usage

-Use the Orderable trait in your Eloquent model.
+Use the SoftDeletes trait in your Eloquent model.
-Optionally, define the $sortable property in your model class to customize column names and options.

 ### Example